Whizzer (Robert Frank)

-The Whizzer (Robert Frank) is a superhero appearing in American comic books published by Marvel Comics.
+The Whizzer (Robert L. Frank) is a superhero appearing in American comic books published by Marvel Comics.
 He first appeared during the period called the Golden Age of Comic Books.

 The Whizzer has super-speed powers, which (in his original origin story) he acquired from an infusion of mongoose blood.
 He appeared in both USA Comics and All Winners Comics from 1941 to 1946, and was revived by Marvel in the 1970s.

 Publication history

-Robert Frank's incarnation of the Whizzer debuted in U.S.A.
-Comics #1 (Aug.
-1941), published by Timely Comics.
-The character was created by penciller Al Avison and an unnamed writer.
-One source credits Stan Lee as that writer, but there are no other sources to support the credit.
-(Lee and artist Paul Reinman did sign the Whizzer story in All-Winners Comics #2, and in #3 as "Neel Nats," which is illustrated by Mike Sekowsky.)
+Robert Frank / Whizzer first appeared in U.S.A.
+Comics #1 (August 1941), published by Timely Comics.
+The character was created by penciller Al Avison and an uncredited writer.
+One source credits Stan Lee as the writer, but there are no other sources to support the credit.
 The Whizzer appeared regularly in U.S.A.
-Comics through issue #17 (Sept 1945).
+Comics through issue #17 (September 1945).

-At the same time, he was also appearing regularly in All Winners Comics, from issue #2 (Sept 1941) through #21 (Dec 1946).
+At the same time, Whizzer also appeared regularly in All Winners Comics, from issue #2 (September 1941) through #21 (December 1946).
 In issues #19 and #21, he was part of the All Winners Squad, a superteam that also included Captain America, Bucky Barnes, the Human Torch, Toro, the Sub-Mariner and Miss America.
 These were the character's last appearances during the 1940s.

-Writer Roy Thomas reintroduced the Golden Age Whizzer in Giant-Size Avengers #1 (Aug.
-1974).
-Two years later, in The Avengers Annual #6 (Nov.
-1976), writer Gerry Conway reinterpreted the character's origin and history so that the "transfusion of mongoose blood" was not the source of the power, but the factor that "triggered a latent mutant ability".
-Thomas, in the World War II flashback series The Invaders #5–6 (March–May 1976), expanded on the character's wartime career as a sometime-member of the retroactively created superhero team the Invaders.
-Thomas later additionally made the Whizzer a full-time member of the home-front heroes the Liberty Legion, in Marvel Premiere #29–30 (April–June 1976).
-Neither team had existed in Timely Comics.
+Writer Roy Thomas reintroduced the Golden Age Whizzer in Giant-Size Avengers #1 (August 1974).
+Two years later, in The Avengers Annual #6 (November 1976), writer Gerry Conway retconned the character to be a mutant whose abilities were activated by the mongoose blood transfusion.
+In The Invaders (March–May 1976) and Marvel Premiere (April–June 1976), written by Thomas, the Whizzer joined the Invaders and the Liberty Legion.